kakigoorisan/jinkotino/README.md

 *if you want to stop talking with AI, all you have to do is to type the command "talke".
 It means "talk ends"

-*(If you did not make a channel to talk with AI, you must make a specialty channel)

- Please type the command ".setchannelid" where you want to talk with AI
+*If you noise the bot's log, please type the command ".setchannelid" where you want to talk with AI
 ## Invite URL

 # >> URL here <<